Luka967/SpatialHash/README.md

 This is because an item can be larger than the bucket size and will sometimes not be found when searching.

-This requires for an ID, and that's why there is a maximum item count, 200 000 000, to ensure integer stability.
+This requires for an ID, and that's why there is a maximum item count, 900 000 000 000 000, to ensure integer stability.

+**item.__b.id number may overlap with some other id**.

+This is due to the class just adding 1 to the next number.

+This *is* fixable but very performance-costly.

+Also this problem will appear only if you add 1 800 000 000 000 000 or more objects into the map and then remove it.

+Which will take a few hours to come to.